AmateurPanda92/pokemon-rby-dx/README.md

 * _“Pokemon Red (UE) [S][!].gb”_ (MD5: `3d45c1ee9abd5738df46d2bdda8b57dc`)
 * _“Pokemon Blue (UE) [S][!].gb”_ (MD5: `50927e843568814f7ed45ec4f944bd8b`)

-I will always be keeping this readme up-to-date with the state of the codebase, so this will remain a reliable single point-of-truth for the project’s status.
+I will always be keeping this README up-to-date with the state of the codebase, so this will remain a reliable single point-of-truth for the project’s status.
 Note that this project is primarily a learning tool for me to teach myself GB(C) development and gain more experience with coding in assembly.
 That being said, I more than welcome contributors to come and get involved, so please do get in-touch (probably via [Twitter](https://www.twitter.com/andidavies92) is best) if you’re interested in helping-out!

 ## Table of contents